openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 ``student``, ``enrollment``, ``order``, etc. Subjects may be namespaced, so ``special_exam.proctored.allowance`` could be a subject.

-A subject should always mean the same thing within a Domain, but can mean different things across domains.
-For instance, what the LMS (``learning`` domain) calls a ``course`` might map to what the ``catalog`` domain would call a ``course_run``.
-We should try to be consistent where possible, but each domain ultimately gets to decide what its terms mean, and we should be careful when translating a concept from one domain to another.
-For instance, the ``content_authoring`` and ``learning`` domains might both have a concept of a "due date" for an assignment.
+A subject should always mean the same thing within a subdomain, but can mean different things across subdomains.
+For instance, what the LMS (``learning`` subdomain) calls a ``course`` might map to what the ``catalog`` subdomain would call a ``course_run``.
+We should try to be consistent where possible, but each subdomain ultimately gets to decide what its terms mean, and we should be careful when translating a concept from one subdomain to another.
+For instance, the ``content_authoring`` and ``learning`` subdomains might both have a concept of a "due date" for an assignment.
 But while the ``content_authoring`` due date is determined only by the content author, the ``learning`` due date might take into account a student's cohort, individual due date extensions, accessibility allowances, and any number of other things.
-Both domains may call it ``due``, but the due date information from ``content_authoring`` is just an input to the more complex due date information in ``learning``.
+Both subdomains may call it ``due``, but the due date information from ``content_authoring`` is just an input to the more complex due date information in ``learning``.